Faith and Works

 For I handed on to you as of first importance what I in turn had received: that Christ died for our sins in accordance with the scriptures, and that he was buried, and that he was raised on the third day in accordance with the scriptures, and that he appeared to Cephas, then to the twelve.
 Then he appeared to more than five hundred brothers and sisters at one time, most of whom are still alive, though some have died.
 Then he appeared to James, then to all the apostles.
 Last of all, as to one untimely born, he appeared also to me.
 (1 Corinthians 15:3-8)

 It would be an understatement to say that James has not always been understood or appreciated.
 He is almost like a Rorschach test.
 People often project on him their own theology.
 We may be familiar with Martin Luther’s statement about the Epistle of James being an “epistle of straw.”
 Luther’s theology did not agree with the tone and tenor of James’ Epistle.
 At the risk of oversimplification, Luther emphasizes sola fide, “faith alone” whereas James states that “good works” demonstrates a genuine faith.
-James was writing from wisdom and experience and he did not want to make allowances for an easy grace without accountability.
+James was writing from wisdom and experience and he did not want to proclaim an easy grace without accountability.

 Therefore I have reached the decision that we should not trouble those Gentiles who are turning to God, but we should write to them to abstain only from things polluted by idols and from fornication and from whatever has been strangled and from blood.
 For in every city, for generations past, Moses has had those who proclaim him, for he has been read aloud every sabbath in the synagogues.”
 (Acts 15:19-21).